She spread election conspiracies. It ruined her life.

 Welcome to our afternoon emails, which will contain a couple of reported pieces each week, loosely based around a theme.
 This week’s theme is election disinformation.

 Even if you’ve never heard of Staci Burk, you’re probably familiar with her work — a smorgasbord of 2020 election fraud claims, none of which proved anywhere near true.

 But the backstory of how she came to believe, and now question, those conspiracies is weirder than the conspiracies themselves.
 And, unlike her claims of fraud, it actually seems to be true.

 For reasons she still doesn’t quite understand, Burk, a 47-year-old former Gilbert school board member, aspiring lawyer and Republican activist, was plucked out of political obscurity and placed at the center of a national campaign to overturn Joe Biden’s presidential victory.
-For weeks, a heavily armed security team, sent by Trump’s disgraced and pardoned former national security advisor Michael Flynn, lived at her house, allegedly protecting her while stoking her conspiracies and fears.
+For weeks, a heavily armed security team, sent by former President Donald Trump’s disgraced and pardoned former national security advisor Michael Flynn, lived at her house, allegedly protecting her while stoking her conspiracies and fears.